Gmhax/technocore-one-command/README.md

 ---

-## Existing identity
+## Existing Identity

-If `identity.pem` already exists, the setup does not create a new identity.
+If `identity.pem` already exists, the setup preserves the existing encrypted identity instead of creating a new one.

-Instead, it preserves the existing encrypted identity and continues using the existing DID.

-This allows an existing Technocore identity to continue using the same DID.
+This allows the same DID to continue being used.

 ```text
 identity.pem